Bringing young children 9 and under?

 Although the Museum’s primary audience is ages 9 and older, we know that younger children can have a really fun and fulfilling experience at the Museum with a bit of support.

 1. Briefing Center

 When you arrive at the Briefing Center from the Lobby you will be given the option to participate in Undercover Mission.
 We highly recommend that an adult do the mission with the child if they are 7 and under.
 The adult and the child can work together to collect intelligence and test their skills.
-At Check-In, register only one badge for the adult/young child pair and select the “ages 12 and under” button.
+At Check-In, register only one badge for the adult/young child pair.

 At the end of your visit in the Debriefing Center, you will review your performance and mission.
-After your visit, you can use your badge number on the website to receive a full debrief on all activities you participated in and your disguise photo.
+When you get home, you can log onto your full debrief on the website or from the e-mail link.
+Here, you will get your disguise photo and all your scores.
 Make sure to take your badge home with you!